pemulis/localbitcoins/README.md

 ## Usage

-Nearly every endpoint found [in the documentation](https://localbitcoins.com/api-docs) is supported by this gem.
+Nearly every endpoint found in both the [logged in](https://localbitcoins.com/api-docs) and [public](https://localbitcoins.com/api-docs/public/) documentation is supported by this gem.

 ### Ads